noemie-tee/noemie-tee.github.io/_pages/about.md

 I'm Noemie Tee, a technical artist specialized in Unreal Engine with a passion for all kinds of:
 </br> :house_with_garden: Procedural Content Generation
 </br> :hammer_and_wrench: Tools that simplify artistic processes,
-</br> :art: and shaders authoring.
+</br> :art: and shaders authoring. </br>

+My skills include modeling, texturing and optimizing assets.
+Furthermore, I have experience presenting complex ideas to various audiences such as creatives and business stakeholders

 </br>